Subtitling Web Video

 - can automatically adjust broadcast version for the web via EDL

 A broadcaster’s Polistream system can now be easily upgraded to add an interface to their streaming video encoder so that real-time subtitling on any live broadcast is also conveyed on the simulcast web output.
+The same method can also be used with “live TV on the web” to deliver multi-language subtitles for pre-recorded programmes.

 Download the full Screen White Paper on OTT Subtitling.